Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/EvergreenNotes/my TO(DO) and EVER(GREEN) structure.md

 - #EVER see all the [[evergreen notes]] in the [[Obsidian (software)]]
 	- #EVER/SEED a concept
 		- #EVER/SEED/UNPLANTED a concept that has no links into the [[web of thought]]
-		- #EVER/SEED/WATER a concept that I would like to add more to
+		- #EVER/SEED/WATER a concept that has no body
 	- #EVER/SPROUT a concept that has information and value, but I have no current intention of expanding
 		- #EVER/SPROUT/WATER concept needs more time and energy put in
 		- #EVER/SPROUT/CULTIVATE concept needs to be cleaned up and interconnected with the rest of the [[second brain]]